hippiex/hippiex.github.io/_posts/2011-04-16-railo-ses-url-subfolders-tomcat.markdown

 published: true
 ---

-This is a continuation of my last post.
-In my effort to not have a million domain names and hosts file edits; I setup my Tomcat server on `EC2` the same way as the `Jetty` server on my laptop :).
-This is to get `SES` urls to work  on Tomcat in a subfolder.
-For `http://my.ec2-server.com/site1/index.cfm/fuseaction/my.page/test/1` to function properly we do something similar to Jetty.
+This is a continuation of my other post.
+In my effort to not have a bunch of domain names and host file edits; I setup my `Tomcat` server on `EC2` the same way as the `Jetty` server on my laptop :).
+This is to get `SES` urls working  on `Tomcat` in a subfolder.
+For `http://my.ec2-server.com/site1/index.cfm/fuseaction/my.page/test/1` to function properly we do something similar to `Jetty`.
 This time we edit the `/opt/railo/tomcat/conf/web.xml` file.
 Search for `/index.cfm/*`.

 {% highlight  xml %}
 <servlet-mapping>